 2013 Outstanding Young Leader

-Spent over 5 years in Wisconsin's foster care system
+Spent 8 years in Pennsylvania foster care system

 For media inquiries, please contact FosterClub at 503-717-1552